KDE/digikam-doc/batch_queue/custom_script.rst

 The Batch Queue Manager allows you to customize a **Workflow** by adding the **Custom Script** tool to run a script to process your images with external tools such as `ImageMagick <https://imagemagick.org/>`_ or `ExifTool <https://en.wikipedia.org/wiki/ExifTool>`_.

 The tool named **Custom Script** is available from the **Custom Tools** category of the **Base Tools** list.
-The tool is designed to execute the source code for a shell script that can call one or more command line programs for each item in the Queue. the shell script is written by the user entirely within the plugin.
+The tool is designed to execute the source code for a shell script that can call one or more command line programs for each item in the Queue.
+The shell script is written by the user entirely within the plugin.
 These scripts can include a set of environment variables that specify filenames and few types of metadata.

 .. figure:: images/bqm_custom_script.webp
     :alt: